MangoTheCat/dynshiny/README.md

 Note that editing the text input field does not trigger a UI rebuild, and this is intentional.
-We don't want rebuilds just because the user has typed in something new to the input field.
+We don't want rebuilds just because the user has typed in something new in the input field.

 ```r